...Highlights: manta rays, schooling fish & big pelagics, great macro life/ marine diversity...

 ...Diving environment: healthy reefs, wrecks, wall dives, drifts, beginner and advanced divers, non-diving activities, very popular...

-One of the most beautiful islands in the world, Bali is Indonesia's most popular dive holiday destination.
-Many visitors find the attraction of good shore-based Bali resort diving set against a stunning back drop of huge, magnificent volcanoes and picturesque rice paddy terraces, simply irresistible.
+One of the most beautiful islands in the world, Bali is Indonesia's most popular dive travel destination.
+Many visitors find the attraction of good shore-based resort diving set against a stunning back drop of huge, magnificent volcanoes and picturesque rice paddy terraces, simply irresistible.
 Others enjoy the island's charms and then hop on board a liveaboard diving cruise departing from Bali.

-Staying on the coast, either in the north-east or east of the island, will allow you to see all of Bali's charms (and a few of its warts) and most of the dives you will want to do are more easily accessible from here.
-Nusa Lembongan Island is also a great base for divers and those who want to see the region the way it was 30 years ago.
+Staying at a resort on the coast, either in the north-west or east of the island, will allow you to see all of Bali's charms (and a few of its warts) and most of the dives you will want to do are more easily accessible from here.
+Nusa Lembongan Island is also a great base for vacationing divers and those who want to see the region the way it was 30 years ago.

 Don't let anyone tell you to stay in Kuta or Sanur - unless you want to be surrounded by Aussies buying T-shirts from locals with even stronger Aussie accents than their would-be customers.
-Divers should steer clear of this part of Bali as there aren't any good dive sites nearby and to base yourself here will mean long daily journeys to the sites by minibus.
-But if this really is your only option then check out our prices for Bali day trip diving.
+Divers should steer clear of this part of Bali as there aren't any good dive spots nearby and to base yourself here will mean long daily journeys to the sites by minibus.
+But if this really is your only option then check out our Bali day trip diving options.